 Achieving the perfect equilibrium between humidity and temperature can be challenging, especially in older homes with potentially less effective insulation and sealing.

-By being mindful of indoor activities and adjusting the thermostat and humidifier settings accordingly, you can achieve a comfortable and healthy indoor environment during the winter months in Ottawa.
+Be attentive to indoor activities, and adjust your thermostat and humidifier settings accordingly if you have one.
+This proactive approach ensures a comfortable and healthy indoor environment throughout the winter months in Ottawa.